 MAXOAK's pack won't be going in your pocket anytime soon, but you can easily toss it in a backpack and have hours upon hours of charge time to take with you anywhere.

 - Gigantic 50,000 mAh capacity

 - Relatively portable considering the battery you're getting

 - No USB-C

-One of the best use cases for a power bank is using it as a source of power while on a camping, hiking, or other outdoor adventure.
-If this is the primary scenario in which you'll be using your new power bank, we recommend checking out the Be-charming Solar Charger 24000.
+One of the best use cases for a power bank is using it as a power source while camping, hiking, or on other outdoor adventures.
+If this is the primary scenario in which you'll be using your new power bank, we recommend checking out the BLAVOR Solar Charger Power Bank.

 - Solar recharging

-There are battery packs that are overkill, and then in another league of its own there's the Anker Powerhouse 200.
-Not everyone needs to spend this much money on a battery pack, but if you want one of the most powerful options out there and have the money to afford it, this is it chief.
+There are battery packs in a league of their own, and there's the Anker Powerhouse II 400.
+Not everyone needs to spend this much money on a battery pack, but if you want one of the most powerful options out there and have the money to afford it, this is it, chief.